colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 GNU Parallel is a utility specially designed to run multiple parallel jobs.
 It can execute a set number of tasks at a time and when they are complete run more tasks.

-GNU Parallel can be loaded a module called "parallel".
-Its syntax is a bit complex, but its very powerful.
+GNU Parallel can be loaded a module called `parallel`.
+Its syntax is a bit complex, but gives you access to a lot of power and flexibility.

 ### A simple GNU Parallel example